Joseph-Antoine Bell: Club career

 Bell was born in Mouandé.
 He started his career in Eclair Douale then Oryx Douala and Prisons Buea beforeUnion Douala in Cameroon, where he spent the years 1975 to 1981.
 He then moved to Africa Sports National, staying there for two seasons.
 From 1983 to 1985 he played for Al-Mokawloon al-Arab in Egypt.

 By the time he went to France to play, he was already 31 years old.
 He played for Olympique de Marseille from 1985 to 1988, playing 36, 38, and 35 league matches in each of his three seasons there.
 He then spent one season at Sporting Toulon Var, playing 31 matches.
 Two years at FC Girondins de Bordeaux followed, where he played 38 matches in 1989–90 and 37 matches in 1990–91.
 He ended his playing career with AS Saint-Étienne, where he played 35 matches in 1991–92 and 38 matches in 1992–93, but only 26 matches in 1993–94.

 Bell, in joining the campaign United Against Malaria in 2009, stated that "malaria ... affected his playing".

 International career

 For the national team, Bell was in the squads at the 1982 and 1990 FIFA World Cup but did not play any matches.
 He was also selected for the squad for the 1994 FIFA World Cup where he eventually made his debut, playing in two of Cameroon's group matches.
 After Cameroon's elimination in 1994, enraged fans set fire on Bell's house in Douala.
 Bell also played at the 1984 Summer Olympics, and was on Cameroon's winning team in the 1984 and 1988 African Cup of Nations.
-At international level, though, he was second-choice goalkeeper after Thomas N'Kono for many years.
+At international level, he competed for a starting goalkeeper spot with his perceived rival Thomas N'Kono for many years.